Blue1993/BlendNet/README.md

 - low compound similarity, low protein similarity

 In addition to results for the compound-protein complex structure dataset (PDBbind), we also provide results for the BindingDB dataset (IC50 and Ki-labeled datasets).
 The BindingDB dataset was divided into four cases, and experiments were perfomred using 3-fold cross-validation for each case.
-The experimental results are provided in the '/results/BindingDB/' directory.
+The experimental results are provided in the [Dropbox](https://www.dropbox.com/scl/fo/9u9aw7xxjfmk3mnui0rwq/AI7vF-DoqDUM8s6dJR6JOwg?rlkey=5ig47zrxvobz3e3aso7mmww0o&st=w0rgyalx&dl=0)
 - Random split: No overlapping interactions between the training and test splits are present; however, compound overlapping (or proteins) could be found.
 This case simulates a virtual screening scenario in which the model predicts proteins or compounds observed during training.
 - New-protein case: No proteins overlapped between the training and test splits.
 No restrictions were imposed for the compounds.
 This case simulates a drug-repositioning scenario in which the model predicts unseen proteins.
 - New-compound case: No compounds overlapped between the training and test splits.
 No restrictions were imposed for the proteins.
 A virtual screening scenario was simulated, in which the model predicts unseen compounds.